 EP LOCOMOTIVE ACADEMY EDUCATION CORNER

-Dear Families for El Paso Locomotive FC’s Academy,
+Dear Families for El Paso Locomotive FC’s Youth Soccer Club,

 The Education Corner will not be an everyday or every-week initiative.
 The goal is to share when we feel that there is something to share.
 With that being said, I will try to share content with you at least once a month.